KarlHegbloom/texmacs-karlheg-git-svn/README.md

 *They are development snapshot builds.* I use these binaries myself and they tend to be reasonably usable.
 If one is especially broken I will take care to remove it.
+The binaries are not stripped, and the `texmacs` wrapper script supports a `--gdb` switch:

+    texmacs --gdb [args]

+... will land you at a gdb prompt.
+Type `run` there to start TeXmacs under `gdb`.

 Karl M. Hegbloom <karl.hegbloom@gmail.com>